 The first-year program consists of 30 credits, all in required courses.
 Second- and third-year courses are largely elective.
 However, all students must take Professional Responsibility, Advanced Legal Research, and one course that involves a substantial written project.
-In addition, students must meet minimal distribution requirements, taking at least two courses in each of three categories: Law and the Regulatory State, Private Ordering Through Law, and Adjudication and Systems of Justice, as well as one course of a jurisprudential, international, or comparative nature.
+In addition, students must meet a core course requirement, taking at least five courses out of a list of thirteen options, including classes such as Criminal Procedure, Evidence, Family Law, Federal Income Tax and Trusts & Estates.

 A normal course load during the second and third years is 13 or 14 credits per semester.
 Students must take a minimum of 12 credits per semester to qualify as full-time.
 Students must maintain a cumulative grade point average of 2.4.
 (A grade of "C" is equal to a 2.0.)

 To graduate, students must complete all requirements within five years of the date of matriculation, excluding time lost for serious illness or service in the Armed Forces; must have the approbation of the faculty; and must file an Application for Degree during the semester prior to completing all requirements.

 General Conditions of Enrollment and Graduation